min2ha/ukwa-site/content/target/293863502/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# Jackson Carlaw MSP | Representing the people of West Scotland

 Jackson Carlaw is the Scottish Conservative and Unionist Party candidate for Eastwood constituency in the 2016 Scottish Parliament election.